JuliaPlots/Plots.jl/README.md

 ![gadfly_plt](img/gadfly1.png)

 See the examples pages for lots of examples of plots, and what those commands produce for each supported backend.
+Also check out the [IJulia notebooks](examples) and see how it works interactively.

 ## API